fbpx

 It enables delegates to understand that by exploring the Behaviours that result from trauma it is possible to understand that it is ‘what happened’ to the child or young person that resulted in coping strategies that can be destructive to the individual, family and society.

-• To provide the opportunity to understand personal triggers and how to apply emotional regulation techniques to enable themto better support their clients
+• To provide the opportunity to understand personal triggers and emotional regulation techniques to enable us better to support ourselves & clients

 Who should attend